moshafieeha/UT-ECE-Student-Resources/README.md

 # UT-ECE-Student-Resources

-🎓 **Welcome to the University of Tehran's CE Student Resources Repository!**
+🎓 **Welcome to the University of Tehran's Student Resources Repository!**

-We are passionate computer engineering students dedicated to *sharing and curating valuable resources* from our studies.
-Our goal is to support future students and academic community.
+We are passionate students dedicated to *sharing and curating valuable resources* from our studies.
+Our goal is to support students and academic community.
 <br>
 <br>